 The source code is also reachable at samba-4.2.9/source3/modules/vfs_fruit.c

-#15 Updated by Evan Champion almost 2 years ago
+#15 Updated by Evan Champion over 2 years ago

 I tried this with my Macs (10.11 and 10.12) and found that using the recommended settings makes the share incompatible with an existing "normal" SMB share (without fruit) used by a Mac.
 Specific differences were: